======================================================================

 =================

-The console was released in Japan on July 15, 1983, as the priced at
+On July 15, 1983, the console was released in Japan as the priced at

 popular Nintendo arcade games: 'Donkey Kong' (1981), 'Donkey Kong Jr.'

-intended--approximately $100--the system remained less than half the
+originally intended, the Famicom remained less than half the cost of

-cost of rival consoles.
-Backed by a robust marketing campaign, 500,000
+rival consoles.
+Backed by a robust marketing campaign, 500,000 units

-units were sold within the first two months.
-However, a major fault
+were sold within the first two months.
+However, a major fault emerged

-emerged ahead of the critical Japanese New Year season.
-Reports began
+ahead of the critical Japanese New Year season, as reports began

-surfacing of Famicoms crashing during gameplay.
+surfacing of consoles crashing during gameplay.
 Uemura and engineer

 Gunpei Yokoi traced the issue to a defective integrated circuit that